yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/deploy-target-and-custom-executor.md

 Finally, update your "deploy" command, so that it loads the values from the ENV, using the `${ENV_VAR}` syntax.

+> ⚠️&nbsp;&nbsp;Make sure to add `.local.env` to your root `.gitignore` file.
+We don't want those files to be pushed to git.

 <details>
 <summary>🐳&nbsp;&nbsp;Hint</summary>